nugraph/nugraph/scripts/README.md

 This is a Readme written by the W24 Clinic group (Setu Loomba, Bayard Walsh, Jihee You).
-We updated NuGraph/scripts/train_batch_dsi.sh and NuGraph/nugraph/models/decoders.py.
 For reference, we leave the link to last quarter's README.md: [link](https://github.com/exatrkx/NuGraph/blob/vertex-param-search/README.md)

 ### Environment Setup